 The main muscles in your hip flexors include the iliopsoas (the psoas and the iliacus), the tensor fasciae latae, the rectus femoris, and the sartorius.
 While there are other muscles around them, these ones are the primary muscles that control your hips.

-What causes hip flexor pain or for you to have tight hip flexors?
+What causes you to have tight hip flexors?

-You can develop hip flexor pain from sitting too much.
-When you sit for too long, your muscles relax and deactivate.
-While relaxed muscles sound good, this can actually cause your muscles to shrink.
+When you spend too long sitting, your muscles relax and deactivate.
+While relaxed muscles sound good, when they are relaxed for too long, they end up shrinking.
 When you stand up, these now-shorter muscles have to stretch to accommodate the movement and it can end up being very painful.

 Your hips are designed to be balanced, and when one is out of alignment, it can create hip pain.
 This can be caused by sleeping on one side for too long, over even standing on an uneven surface.

 When you do a squat, your back should remain straight and your knees bent and lined up over your feet.
 Squats are a great form of pelvic tilt exercise that can also help to stretch out your hips.
 However, by rounding your upper body, you put excess pressure on your low back, potentially causing damage.
 Taking the time to learn how to properly squat is the best way to prevent injury.